steveandroulakis/fpl-influencer-hivemind/README.md

 3. Target the upcoming gameweek (current + 1) for discovery, automatically falling back to the current week if no matches are found
 4. Prompt with a `y/N` confirmation before running the Anthropic-backed analysis

+Thanks to the shared discovery module (`src/fpl_influencer_hivemind/youtube/video_picker.py`), video selection now happens inside the pipeline itself, so you'll see channel-by-channel progress immediately on the CLI instead of waiting for silent subprocesses to finish.

 If you prefer to collect data only, run:

 ```bash